 2. Conduct periodic security audits

 Periodic security audits are essential for evaluating the effectiveness of cybersecurity measures.
-By regularly assessing vulnerabilities, strengths, and weaknesses in systems, organizations can identify and address potential risks, ensuring a robust and up-to-date security posture.
+Organizations can identify and address potential risks by regularly assessing vulnerabilities, strengths, and weaknesses in systems, ensuring a robust and up-to-date security posture.

-You can contact a cybersecurity consulting service to help you ensure your systems have no vulnerabilities that threat actors can exploit.
-These professionals can also combine technology and human expertise to provide threat detection, response, and remediation.
+You can contact a cybersecurity consulting service to help ensure your systems do not have vulnerabilities that threat actors can exploit.
+These professionals can also combine technology and human expertise to detect, respond, and remedy threats.

 3. Segment network access